From Canada to New Zealand, from Lithuania to Italy, and many other countries in between, Bloomsday will be celebrated on June 16th.

 Via San Nicolo had a particular relevance for James Joyce.

-Umberto Saba’s bookshop Libreria Antiquaria Umberto Saba, located on Via San Nicolo, was the literary and intellectual centre of Trieste.
-The bookshop was favoured by Joyce, Italo Svevo, and other of the city´s literati.
+Umberto Saba’s bookshop, Libreria Antiquaria Umberto Saba, located on Via San Nicolo, was the literary and intellectual center of Trieste.
+The bookshop was favored by Joyce, Italo Svevo, and other of the city´s literati.
 The bookshop, still in business, is now located at No. 30 Via San Nicolo, the very same house in which James Joyce lived for a time and where his son Giorgio was born.

 Lest one thinks these facts are known to me because I am one of those Joycean scholars, that alas is not the case.
-On a visit to Trieste last week, which was more to do with viticulture than high culture, I discovered these and many other facts about James Joyce’s life in Trieste.
+On a visit to Trieste last week, which was more about viticulture than high culture, I discovered these and many other facts about James Joyce’s life there.

-I felt at ease walking on the waterfront or through the same small streets or the elegant plazas that James Joyce had traversed some 110 years previously.
+I felt at ease walking along the waterfront, through the same small streets, or in the elegant plazas that James Joyce had traversed some 110 years earlier.
 It was always a delight to discover a statue of Joyce en route to somewhere or see a reference to him in word or picture as I wandered about the city.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

-We stayed at Hotel James Joyce at Via dei Cavazzeni, 7 in Trieste.
+We stayed at Hotel James Joyce, Via dei Cavazzeni 7, in Trieste.
 And while I have no shares in the hotel, I am happy to sing its praises.
 Because it was, well, just perfect, located in the old city, with easy access to public parking nearby.

-The hotel is located in a building from the late 1700s, so there is a nice 'old' feel to it.
-Although it is right in the center of all the buzz of the old city, our room was very quiet.
-A bijoux of a hotel; it was clean, cool, and comfortable - and the shower and 'other bathroom facilities' had good pressure.
-And more the elevator worked - all the time!
+The hotel is housed in a building from the late 1700s, so it has a nice 'old' feel.
+Although it was right in the center of the old city's buzz, our room was very quiet.
+A bijou of a hotel; it was clean, cool, and comfortable - and the shower and 'other bathroom facilities' had good pressure.
+And the elevator worked all the time!

-And no, the Hotel James Joyce building was never a former home for the Joyce family or some such, in fact, it has no direct link to James Joyce at all.
-But the management of the hotel gave the hotel its moniker as a nod of respect to the Irish novelist who chose to make Trieste his home.
+And no, the Hotel James Joyce building was never the home of the Joyce family or anything similar; in fact, it has no direct link to James Joyce at all.
+But the hotel's management gave it its moniker as a nod of respect to the Irish novelist who chose to make Trieste his home.

 Comments